-This bill allows a refundable tax credit of up to $10,000 per child for tuition and other educational expenses for both public and private elementary and secondary schools, with income-based limitations.
+This Act establishes a federal tax credit of up to \$10,000 for elementary and secondary education expenses, supporting parental choice across public and private schools, with income-based phase-outs.

 Christopher "Chris" Smith